Pets & animal management

 - excessive animals kept on premises eg: cats,dogs,poultry, etc

 Council prefers that you speak with your neighbour and or keeper of the animal to make them aware that their dog is wandering.
-Should your approach not be successful, then please contact Council on 4044 3044 or 4099 9444, and inform them of your problem.
+If your approach is not successful, contact Council on 4044 3044 and inform us of your problem.

-Following appropriate investigations and the reporting on all relevant matters, the designated course of action is implemented in accordance with Cairns Regional Council Local Law No. 2 (Animal Management) 2011 and Cairns Regional Council Subordinate Local Law No. 2 (Animal Management) 2011.
+Following appropriate investigations and reporting on all relevant matters, action will be taken in accordance with Cairns Regional Council Local Law No. 2 (Animal Management) 2011 and Cairns Regional Council Subordinate Local Law No. 2 (Animal Management) 2011.